-RCSA Code FOCUS/ DCPS Code RCSA - Schoolwide Expectation Violation Minor Offenses Class I Description RCSA Points 1.01 1.01 Respectful; Safe Backpacks Bringing backpacks to classroom or cafeteria.
+RCSA Code FOCUS/ DCPS Code RCSA Schoolwide Expectation Violation -Minor Offenses Class I Description RCSA Points 1.01 1.01 Respectful; Safe Backpacks Bringing backpacks to the classroom or cafeteria.
 1 1.02 1.01 Respectful Chewing gum Chewing gum.
 1 1.03 1.01 Respectful Eating or drinking in unauthorized areas Eating or drinking in unauthorized areas.
-1 1.04 1.03 Responsible No Agenda Not having agenda during school hours.
-1

-1.05 1.01 Responsible Unprepared for class Unprepared for class - not bringing the needed materials described in the course syllabus to class each day.
-1 1.06 1.06 Responsible Body Art Any 'body art' to include but not limited to temporary tattoos, marker paintings, etc. are not allowed.
-Student will not be permitted to go the class until cleaned.
+1 1.04 1.03 Responsible No Agenda or ID Not having an agenda during school hours.
+1 1.05 1.01 Responsible Unprepared for class Unprepared for class - not bringing the needed materials described in the course syllabus to class each day.
+1 1.06 1.06 Responsible Body Art Any 'body art' to include but not limited to temporary tattoos marker paintings, etc. are not allowed.
+Students will not be permitted to go to the class until it is cleaned.
 1 1.07 1.02 Safe Illegal Organizations Any participation in prohibited secret clubs or societies.
-4 1.08 1.09 Safe Unauthorized/ Misuse of Personal/ School Electronic Devices Use/misuse of personal/ school electronic devices that have not been authorized by the Principal or designee.
-This includes, but is not limited to, cell phones, tablets, chrome books, laptops, desktops, smart watches, airpods, bluetooth headphones, etc. This includes students opening unauthorized websites in their browsers, writing notes in unauthorized shared documents.
-Any student who chooses to bring a personal electronic device to school shall do so at his or her own risk.
-2 1.09 1.01, 1.03 Safe Behavior That Puts Safety at Risk This includes, but is not limited to: horseplay, roughhousing, wrestling, pushing, scuffling, clowning, acting out, etc. 4 1.10 1.03 Respectful; Responsible; Safe Cafeteria misconduct Cafeteria misconduct (loud talking, being out of seat, playing with/throwing food, cutting in line, failure to clean up after oneself, loitering, etc.) 2 1.11 1.01 Respectful Disruption in Class Any conduct which is disruptive as to interfere with the teacher's ability to communicate with the students in class and/or with the ability of other students to learn.
+4 1.08 1.09 Safe School Electronic hooks lantone desktone smart watches air hode Killetootr 2 to bring a personal electronic device to school shall do so at his or her own risk.
+1.09 1.01, 1.03 Safe Behavior That Puts Safety at Risk This includes, but is not limited to horseplay, roughhousing, wrestling, pushing, scuffling, clowning, acting out, etc. 1.10 1.03 Respectful; Responsible; Safe Cafeteria misconduct Cafeteria misconduct (loud talking, being out of seat, playing with/throwing food, cutting in line, failure to clean up after oneself, loitering, etc.) 1.11 1.01 Respectful Disruption in Class Any conduct which is disruptive as to interfere with the teacher's ability to communicate with the students in class and/or with the ability of other students to learn.
+2 NOTE: Continuous/repeated disruptive behavior may constitute a Class II Offense (See 2.01).
+1.12 1.03 Respectful Disorder Outside of Class A student must not bother other students outside of class or participate in disruptive conduct that interferes with maintaining order in areas subject to school authority or the failure to follow directions to cease such conduct.
 NOTE: Continuous/repeated disruptive behavior may constitute a Class II Offense (See 2.01).
-2 1.12 1.03 Respectful Disorder Outside of Class A student must not bother other students outside of class or participate in disruptive conduct that interferes with maintaining order in areas subject to school authority or the failure to follow directions to cease such conduct.
-NOTE: Continuous/repeated disruptive behavior may constitute a Class II Offense (See 2.01).
-2 1.13 1.04 Responsible Tardiness Reporting late to school or class (refer to individual school's tardy procedures).
+1.13 1.04 Responsible Tardiness Reporting late to school or class (refer to individual school's tardy procedures).
 A student has the responsibility to be in class on time.
 A student failing to make an effort to attend class in a timely manner shall be considered truant and subject to disciplinary action.
 A student's excessive unexcused tardiness shall be considered willful disobedience, and the student shall be subject to disciplinary action.
 Accumulation of tardies shall be on a nine-week grading period.
 Schools with electronic tardy tracking systems shall track tardies on an aggregate basis.
 NOTE: Pursuant to Florida law, out-of-school suspension is not a permissible disciplinary action for this violation for students who are of compulsory attendance age.
-As such, action code 07 (out-of-school suspension) should not be used for this offense 2 1.14 1.05 Respect Disrespectful or rude behavior, vulgar, unprofessional language Disrespect: Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
+As such, action code 07 (out-of-school suspension) should not be used for this offense 1.14 1.05 Respect Disrespectful or rude behavior, vulgar, unprofessional language Disrespect: Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
 This may include, but is not limited to, teasing, name calling, gossiping, spreading or starting rumors, and purposely embarrassing or humiliating another student.
-Profane, Obscene, or Abusive Language/ Materials: The use of either oral, written or bodily language (including designations, abbreviations that connote offensive meaning), electronic messages, computers, gestures, objects, or pictures which are disrespectful or socially unacceptable and which tend to disrupt the school environment, a school function, or an extracurricular/co-curricular activity 4 1.15 1.06 Responsible Nonconformity to the General Code of Appearance Violation of the Uniform Dress Code (Wearing other people clothing items) refer student handbook for a detailed description of the dress code Safe Wearing proper uniform ensures the safety of our students by making it easier to identify our students while on campus or while attending other school related events.
-1
+1.15 1.06 Responsible Nonconformity to the General Code of Appearance Violation of the Uniform Dress Code (Wearing other people clothing items) refer student handbook for a detailed description of the dress code